surajauto/auditd/README.md

 ## Overview

 This module will install a basic template for auditd rules.
-Ths should be a starting point for security auditing your Linux server
+Thss should be a starting point for security auditing on your Linux server

 ## Module Description